AgincourtSkunkworks/FRCDocs/docs/programming/control-algorithms/pid.md

 1. **Start with the Proportional Gain**: The proportional gain is the most important of the three constants, and should be adjusted first.
 Start with the [initial estimate](#initial-estimates), and adjust it until the system responds as expected.
     - If the system moves slowly, or stalls often before reaching the setpoint, try increasing the proportional gain.
     - If the system overshoots the setpoint by a large amount, or oscillates around the setpoint, try decreasing the proportional gain.
+    - If you find yourself unable to find a good balance between the two, try utilizing the integral and/or derivative terms, before adjusting the proportional gain further.
-2. **Evaluate the Integral Term**: If the system is expected to encounter resistance that the proportional term cannot overcome, or if it is observed that there is a steady-state error, the integral term should be implemented.
+2. **Evaluate the Integral Term**: If the system is expected to encounter resistance that the proportional term cannot overcome, or if it is observed that there is a steady-state error that cannot be handled with the proportional term, the integral term should be implemented.
 Start with a low value, and increase it until the system responds as expected.
     - If the system does not appear to be compensating enough for resistance, try increasing the integral gain.
     - If the system overshoots the setpoint, or oscillates around the setpoint, try decreasing the integral gain.
+    - If you find yourself in a position where the integral gain cannot be lowered further without being ineffective, but overshooting is still occurring in better conditions, try [capping the integral term](#integral-windup), or utilizing the derivative term to smooth out the response.
 3. **Evaluate the Derivative Term**: If the system is tuned aggressively, and it is observed that the system often overshoots the setpoint, or the speed of the system nearing the setpoint is too high, the derivative term should be implemented.
 Start with a low value, and increase it until the system responds as expected.
     - If the system is still moving too fast, overshoots the setpoint, or oscillates around the setpoint, try increasing the derivative gain.
     - If the system moves slowly, or stalls often before reaching the setpoint, try decreasing the derivative gain.